vercel/next.js/docs/basic-features/data-fetching.md

 `getServerSideProps` only runs on server-side and never runs on the browser.
 If a page uses `getServerSideProps` , then:

 - When you request this page directly, `getServerSideProps` runs at the request time, and this page will be pre-rendered with the returned props.
-- When you request this page on client-side page transitions through `next/link` ([documentation](/docs/api-reference/next/link.md)), Next.js sends an API request to server, which runs `getServerSideProps`.
-It’ll return a JSON that contains the result of running `getServerSideProps`, and the JSON will be used to render the page.
+- When you request this page on client-side page transitions through `next/link` ([documentation](/docs/api-reference/next/link.md)) or `next/router` ([documentation](/docs/api-reference/next/router.md)), Next.js sends an API request to the server, which runs `getServerSideProps`.
+It’ll return JSON that contains the result of running `getServerSideProps`, and the JSON will be used to render the page.
 All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have `getServerSideProps` defined.

 #### Only allowed in a page